nitramnek/Phase-1-Independent-Project/README.md

 >Developed by [Ken Wanguka](https://github.com/nitramnek)

 ## Description
->An application where a doctors can sign in, retrieve patients data, add Symptoms Return probable Diagnosis for treatment.
+>An application where a doctors can sign in, retrieve patients data, add Symptoms and Return probable diagnosis for treatment.
 Like my project and leave a comment on it.

 ##  Live Link
 >[View Site](https://nitramnek.com)  to visit the site

 ## User Story

 * Doctor sign in to load the dash board.